Skip to content

 Credits: The Spruce Crafts

-A floral design that radiates from the center, often using various fabric scraps for a vibrant look.
+This pattern features a floral design that radiates from the centre, often using various fabric scraps for a vibrant look.

 5. Grandmother’s Flower Garden